Removal of large and small mammary tumors from a 2.5 year old female rat.

 Member of the Australian College of Veterinary Scientists by examination in Canine Medicine

 Veterinary Physician and Surgeon, Everton Hills Veterinary Surgery, Everton Hills, BrisbaneQld, Australia

 Mrs Louise Dux, Certified Laboratory Animal Technician

-*Note: It is Dr. Peter Field’s preference to use an approved surgical hand scrub, rather than surgical gloves, to maintain aseptic technique with small animals, his technique does not replace the accepted, evidence-based, surgical practice of the need for the use of sterile gloves, or appropriate draping when performing surgery on rats.
+*Note: While it is Dr. Peter Field’s preference to use an approved surgical hand scrub, rather than surgical gloves to maintain aseptic technique with small animals, his technique does not replace the accepted, evidence-based, surgical practice of the need for the use of sterile gloves, or appropriate draping when performing surgery on rats.

 Click on a photo to enlarge it.